At St. Edward’s, study abroad opportunities are one of the many ways we foster a globally minded perspective throughout our campus community.

 The only private Catholic university in Germany, Katholische houses one of the premier business schools in the country.
 Other studies include social work, languages and mathematics.

 Hochschule Koblenz offers 35 courses in applied sciences focusing on both theory and practical experience, including engineering, business, social sciences and applied mathematics.

 CUHK’s theme is "Entrepreneurial Spirit with Social Responsibility.”
 As a research university, it emphasizes practical learning and bringing together China and the West.

 A teaching and research institution, National has been awarded the full five QS stars for excellence and is ranked in the top 1% of universities, according to the 2018 QS World University Rankings.

 As the largest Catholic university in the world, it has campuses in six Italian cities and is centered in a historic monastery.
 Courses are taught in English and Italian in a wide range of fields.

-Tecnológico de Monterrey has 31 campuses in Mexico.
+Tecnológico de Monterrey has multiple campuses in Mexico.
 Programs include architecture; business and management; communications and journalism; design and applied art; and many others.
+Research and internships available.